Black-breasted Barbet

 About the Black-breasted Barbet

 The Black-breasted Barbet belongs to the family Lybiidae, within the order Piciformes.
-These birds typically live average lifespan is 6-8 years, with some individuals reaching up to 10 years..
+These birds typically live typically 6-8 years, with some individuals living up to 10 years..

 How to Identify a Black-breasted Barbet